AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 [redundant: , although the corresponding actual parameter in an instance of the generic might be an owning type].
 A tagged type shall not be an owning type.
-A composite type which is not a by-reference type shall not be an owning type.
-[Redundant: The requirement than an owning type must be a by-reference type is imposed in part in order to avoid problematic scenarios involving a parameter of an owning type passed by value in the case where the call propagates an exception instead of returning normally.
-SPARK programs are not supposed to raise exceptions, but this rule still seems desirable.]

 .. index:: owning object
            observing object